pavlokurochka/data_migration_sfdc/README.md

 ### Data Profiling

 We can get some table summaries with the command below.
-For detailed analysis I usually use some SQL query tool like [Dbeaver](https://duckdb.org/docs/guides/sql_editors/dbeaver.html).
+For detailed analysis, I usually use some SQL query tool like [Dbeaver](https://duckdb.org/docs/guides/sql_editors/dbeaver.html).

 ```bash
 python migrate2sfdc.py  --action profile --src_table src_contractors